1.0 Introduction¶

 Since the hypotneuse of $T_0$ has been bisected, the leg that is common to any $T_{1B}$, $T_{1S}$ pair is known (this is $L_{1C}$).
 The hypotneuse of $T_{1B}$ is known because it is just $T_0$'s leg, $r$.
 Therefore, we can solve for the missing leg, $L_{1B}$.

-The line segment labeled $L_{1S}$ is just the radius minus $L_{1B}$.
+$$ \begin{aligned} L_{1C} &= \frac{H_0}{2} \\ L_{1B} &= \sqrt{r^2 - L_{1C}^2} \end{aligned} $$The line segment labeled $L_{1S}$ is just the radius minus $L_{1B}$.
 This permits calculation of $H_1$, which is the hypotneuse of the small triangle $T_{1S}$.

-Finally, the outer perimeter defined by the two new small right triangles is twice the value of a single small triangle's hypotneuse, $H_1$.
+$$ \begin{aligned} L_{1S} &= r - L_{1B} \\ H_1 &= \sqrt{L_{1S}^2 + L_{1C}^2} \end{aligned} $$Finally, the outer perimeter defined by the two new small right triangles is twice the value of a single small triangle's hypotneuse, $H_1$.

-$$ \begin{aligned} P_1 &= 2 \cdot H_1 \\ &= 2 \cdot \sqrt{L_{1S}^2 + L_{1C}^2} \end{aligned} $$
+$$ \begin{aligned} P_1 &= 2 \cdot H_1 \\ &= 2 \cdot \sqrt{L_{1S}^2 + L_{1C}^2} \end{aligned} $$3.3 Analysis at n = 2 and above¶

 As the index increases, the efforts in the above are repeated. $2^{n+1}$ right triangles are created, of which half are $T_{nB}$ and half are $T_{nS}$.
 Any $T_{nB}$ will have a leg that's shared with a $T_{nS}$ called $L_{nC}$.
 This common leg is exactly half the hypotneuse from the previous iteration.
 Using this information one can solve for $L_{nB}$, $L_{nS}$, and $H_n$.

-$$ \begin{aligned} L_{nC} &= \frac{H_{n-1}}{2} \\ L_{nB} &= \sqrt{r^2 - L_{nC}^2} \\ L_{nS} &= r - L_{nB} \end{aligned} $$
+$$ \begin{aligned} L_{nC} &= \frac{H_{n-1}}{2} \\ L_{nB} &= \sqrt{r^2 - L_{nC}^2} \\ L_{nS} &= r - L_{nB} \end{aligned} $$With the legs of $T_{nS}$ known, one can find the hypotneuse of $T_{nS}$ using the Pythagorean theorem.

-The above is a recurrence relation for $H_n$ for all $n > 0$.
+$$ \begin{aligned} H_n &= \sqrt{L_{nS}^2 + L_{nC}^2} \\ &= \sqrt{\left(r - \sqrt{r^2 - \left(\frac{H_{n-1}}{2}\right)^2}\right)^2 + \left(\frac{H_{n-1}}{2}\right)^2} \end{aligned} $$The above is a recurrence relation for $H_n$ for all $n > 0$.
 The initial value derived above, $H_0$, is just $\sqrt{2} \cdot r$.
 The perimeter at an arbitrary index is comprised of $2^n$ right triangles' hypotneuses.

-Below are plots for $n = 2$ and $n = 3$.
+$$ \begin{aligned} P_n &= 2^n \cdot H_n \\ &= 2^n \cdot \sqrt{\left(r - \sqrt{r^2 - \frac{H_{n-1}^2}{4}}\right)^2 + \frac{H_{n-1}^2}{4}} \end{aligned} $$Below are plots for $n = 2$ and $n = 3$.
 Only $T_n$ and $T_{n-1}$ are drawn to reduce graphical clutter.
 The new iteration's triangles become more difficult to see as the index increases so plots of $n \geq 4$ are not shown.

-4.0 Computing $\pi$
+4.0 Computing $\pi$¶

 The circumference of the circle is approximated by $4 \cdot P_n$, where the factor of four is present since we only considered the region between $0$ and $90$ degrees (all other regions are identical).
 The quantity $4 \cdot P_n$ will always be slightly smaller than the true circumference but would converge in the limit as $n \rightarrow \infty$.
 Equating $4 \cdot P_n$ with the true circumference, $\pi \cdot 2 \cdot r$, and solving for $\pi$ yields:

-Since computing something to infinity is not possible, let's accept that we're stuck with an approximation and recognize it using $\approx$ in the below expression for $\pi$.
-These equations are readily implemented in code with a for loop and can be evaluated for as large an $n$ that our computing resources will permit.
+$$ \begin{aligned} \pi &= \lim_{n\rightarrow\infty} \frac{2 \cdot P_n}{r} \end{aligned} $$Since computing something to infinity is not possible, let's accept that we're stuck with an approximation and recognize it using $\approx$ in the below expression for $\pi$.
+These equations are readily implemented in code with a for

 The downside to this approach is that as $n$ increases, $H_n$ gets smaller and smaller.
 For example, consider the unit circle with $r = 1$.
 As $n$ increases, the above equation presents a precision challenge for any computer since it involves the difference of a constant (unity) with an ever-decreasing quantity ($H_{n-1}^2/4$) that approaches zero as $n \rightarrow \infty$.

-4.1 In terms of incremental area
+4.1 In terms of incremental area¶

 It is also possible to use the triangles' areas to compute $\pi$.
 The additional area contributed by each iteration can be computed by analyzing $T_{nS}$, the area of which is written below by using the Pythagorean theorem for $L_{nS}$.

-$$ \begin{aligned} A_{TnS} &= \frac{1}{2} \cdot L_{nC} \cdot L_{nS} \\ &= \frac{1}{2} \cdot \frac{H_{n-1}}{2} \cdot \sqrt{H_n^2 - \left( \frac{H_{n-1}}{2} \right)^2} \\ &= \frac{H_{n-1}}{4} \cdot \left(r - \sqrt{r^2 - \left( \frac{H_{n-1}}{2} \right)^2} \right) \end{aligned} $$
+$$ \begin{aligned} A_{TnS} &= \frac{1}{2} \cdot L_{nC} \cdot L_{nS} \\ &= \frac{1}{2} \cdot \frac{H_{n-1}}{2} \cdot \sqrt{H_n^2 - \left( \frac{H_{n-1}}{2} \right)^2} \\ &= \frac{H_{n-1}}{4} \cdot \left(r - \sqrt{r^2 - \left( \frac{H_{n-1}}{2} \right)^2} \right) \end{aligned} $$There are $2^n$ such $T_{nS}$ in the region between $0$ and $90$ degrees.
+Therefore, multiplying $A_{TnS}$ by $2^{n+2}$ gives the total incremental area at an arbitrary index, $\Delta A_n$.

-$$ \begin{aligned} \Delta A_n &= 2^{n+2} \cdot A_{TnS} \\ &= 2^n \cdot H_{n-1} \cdot \left(r - \sqrt{r^2 - \left( \frac{H_{n-1}}{2} \right)^2} \right) \end{aligned} $$
+$$ \begin{aligned} \Delta A_n &= 2^{n+2} \cdot A_{TnS} \\ &= 2^n \cdot H_{n-1} \cdot \left(r - \sqrt{r^2 - \left( \frac{H_{n-1}}{2} \right)^2} \right) \end{aligned} $$The total area at some index, $A_n$, is an accumulation of $\Delta A_n$ plus the initial value, $A_0$.

-As for the perimeter case, if the area-based result is used to compute $\pi$ then it is at best an approximation.
+$$ \begin{aligned} A_0 &= 2 \cdot r^2 \\ A_n &= A_0 + \sum_n \Delta A_n \mbox{ , for } n>0 \end{aligned} $$As for the perimeter case, if the area-based result is used to compute $\pi$ then it is at best an approximation.
 When implemented in code it has the same precision limitations as the perimeter case.

-$$ \begin{aligned} \pi &\approx \frac{A_n}{r^2} \end{aligned} $$
+$$ \begin{aligned} \pi &\approx \frac{A_n}{r^2} \end{aligned} $$5.0 Python implementation¶

 from math import sqrt